deepjia/r6220-pb-init/README.md

 ```
 sh /tmp/router/general.sh
 ```
-If you have customize sript:
+If you have customization sript:

 ```
 sh /tmp/router/custom.sh